Scripting Loops

 if then else

-if then else (bash) construction is about choice.
+The if then elseif then else (bash) construction is about choice.
 If a

 certain condition is met, then execute something, else execute something